Unity-Technologies/com.unity.mobile.logcat/External/UnityLogcatServer/README.md

    `adb forward` only succeeds once the socket exists, so the Editor may have to
    retry: the server is spawned first, but there is no ordering guarantee between two separate adb invocations.
 6. Input injection is set up.
+Touch and keys share one input manager, so they are available together or not at all.
 A failure here is not fatal: it is reported in the header flags and the session continues as view-only.
 7. On `accept()`, the 16-byte stream header is written straight away.
 That header is what tells the Editor it has reached a real server of a protocol version it understands, rather than a forwarded port that merely happens to connect.